scottwilliambeasley/debian-from-scratch/README.md

 Notice how all of the prerequisite software needed to compile `dpkg` is still installed in `/tools`, while the `dpkg` binary itself is installed in the `/usr` directory (specifically `/usr/bin`), its configuration files being placed in `/etc`, and its local state directory (which holds the dpkg database and other files) will be located within `/var`(specifically `/var/lib/dpkg`).

+##### Creating dpkg's database
+We need to create `dpkg`'s database, which is merely a text file located in `/var/lib/dpkg/status`. `dpkg` stores all of its package information in this file, including package version, architecture, dependencies, etc. It does not yet currently exist.
+Without this file, dpkg will not function correctly, so it is important that we create this before we move forward.

+`touch /var/lib/dpkg/status`

 ###Installing apt

 Before we can install `apt`, and use this to automatically install the most of the rest of our system software, we have to install its immediate dependencies on our target system first.